Why M-dwarf flares have limited impact on the atmospheric evaporation of sub-Neptunes and Earth-sized planets: Discussion

 Importantly, we demonstrate the existence of a characteristic flare energy that maximizes the fractional contribution to flare-driven mass loss.
 Even though the actual values of this characteristic energy depend on the orbital distance and the assumed FFD shape, this ensures that neither rare super-flares nor frequent low-amplitude flares have a significant impact on the mass loss enhancements caused by stellar flares.

+We conclude by emphasizing that the quantitative estimates presented in Tables 1 and 2 are specific to the chosen planetary systems and orbital distances.
+Overall, we expect that our results will qualitatively apply to other planetary systems--provided they are not gas giants--so long as they experience irradiation levels comparable to those considered in this study.

+Quantitatively, the absolute values of $\dot M$ are systematically lower for the Earth-sized planets compared to those of the sub-Neptune, owing to the higher average density of a terrestrial planet.
+Assuming an atmospheric mass fraction of $10^{-3}$\,$M_p$ after the "boil-off" phase following disk dispersal \citep[see, e.g.,][]{Owen2016,Misener2021,doAmaral2025}, we find that, neglecting flares, an Earth-like planet at 0.18~AU (0.36~AU) would lose its H/He envelope entirely within 168 (600)Myr.
+When considering the effects of flares, these timescales are reduced to 113 (343)Myr, respectively.

-We conclude by emphasizing that the quantitative estimates presented in Tables 1 and 2 are specific to the chosen orbital distances and strictly apply to a sub-Neptune planet with the specified radius and mass.
-Further variations are likely to arise from (i) evolving the planet radius in response to mass loss changes and (ii) relaxing the assumption that the stellar SED does not vary during flares.
-These aspects, along with considering a suitable grid of planetary radii, masses, and orbital distances, will be the subject of future work.
+Further variations are likely to arise from (i) evolving the planet's radius in response to mass loss, and (ii) relaxing the assumption that the stellar SED does not vary during flares.
+These aspects, along with considering an appropriate grid of planetary radii, masses, and orbital distances, will be the subject of future work.